lucaslorentz/auto-compute/README.md

 Whether you're implementing denormalization strategies or handling any other form of derived data in your EF Core projects, Computed Expression offers a straightforward solution.
 It tracks changes across related entities, automatically updating derived properties, thereby reducing complexity, maintenance overhead, and ensuring consistency throughout your application.

-This library is basically an automatic implementation of the approach described by Microsoft in: https://learn.microsoft.com/en-us/ef/core/performance/modeling-for-performance#update-cache-columns-when-inputs-change
+This library is an automatic implementation of the approach described by Microsoft in: https://learn.microsoft.com/en-us/ef/core/performance/modeling-for-performance#update-cache-columns-when-inputs-change

 ## Getting Started